vekatze/neut/book/src/modules-and-sources.md

 └── module.ens
 ```

-The directory `cache` is where object files (binary files) and dependencies are put in.
-You don't have to go into the directory for daily use.
+The directory `cache` is where object files (binary files) and dependencies are put.
+You don't normally have to go into the directory.

 The directory `source` is where we put source files.